jcolag/entropy-arbitrage/2025-09-21-define-free-culture-1.md

 [^RL1Pq1]:  While the term "slop" has had something of a renaissance in describing the sort of trash spewed out by Large Language Models, I have seen it used for a long time to describe the sort of inoffensive works, mimicry of art in a sense, crafted to make money rather than for an aesthetic purpose.
 Jingles and theme songs have often served as the classic example, resembling artistic music and sometimes even enjoyable, *but* deliberately conveying little to no personality to avoid offending anybody and having a primary goal of selling a product.

 If their work *happens* to resonate with the audience or win some critical acclaim, then they'll approve, but only because that gives them another edge over competitors.
-Due to [media consolidation](https://en.wikipedia.org/wiki/Concentration_of_media_ownership), you can generally identify these organizations quickly, because a given medium often only has about five of them, sometimes one or two artificially inflated to pretend that they have a chance of competing, and ignoring shared investors and board members that might make them march in lock-step.
+Due to {% wiki Concentration_of_media_ownership|media consolidation|en %}, you can generally identify these organizations quickly, because a given medium often only has about five of them, sometimes one or two artificially inflated to pretend that they have a chance of competing, and ignoring shared investors and board members that might make them march in lock-step.

 ### Scrap-Beggars